 Letizia Alcibar

-Letizia Alcibar will be transitioning to her new role as the Interim Executive Director for the Orange County Family Justice Center Foundation, having worked as our Administrative/Program Coordinator and Youth Prevention Educator.
+Letizia Alcibar will be transitioning to her new role as the Program Administrative Coordinator for the Orange County Family Justice Center Foundation, having worked as our Administrative/Program Coordinator and Youth Prevention Educator.
 While attending junior college she worked for other non-profit organizations as a lifeguard/swim instructor to children and adults of ages and children on the spectrum.
 In 2021, she received her bachelor’s degree in Anthropology from San Francisco State University and moved back to Orange County to explore a career helping adults and children in her Latino community.
 Helping her community has always been a passion of hers.
 As a youth educator, she found it rewarding to be a mentor, support system, and resource to the families she served at the OCFJCF.
 In her new role, Letizia will continue to carry out the foundation’s mission and goals.
 She is excited and grateful to be able to embark on this new opportunity.
 We look forward to having her step into this new role!

 Kristal Landry